mscottmick/mscottmick.github.io/about2.md

 permalink: /about2/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+Just testing to see how this works and if it is OK.
+You can find out more info about customizing yours Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find vbvb the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /